Mark Greaney

 Mark Greaney (born 23 June 1980) is an Irish musician.
 He is best known as the singer and guitarist in the alternative rock band JJ72, which he fronted from 1996 until 2006.
-He was later the frontman of Concerto for Constantine and describes himself as "the perpetual writer of a solo record".
+He was later the frontman of Concerto for Constantine.
 Greaney is the former head of education at the British and Irish Modern Music Institute.

 Playing career

 Beginnings and influences

-Greaney played violin as a child, but gave it up at "about 12".
+Greaney played violin as a child and into his teens.
 After a brief period as a footballer with Everton's Dublin-based youth academy in his mid-teens, he began playing guitar and writing songs.
-He counts music artists Joy Division, Nirvana, Smashing Pumpkins, Manic Street Preachers, Pixies, Depeche Mode, Nick Drake, Thom Yorke, Placebo and authors Wallace Stevens and James Joyce amongst his influences.
+He counts music artists Joy Division, Nirvana, Smashing Pumpkins, Igor Stravinsky, Depeche Mode, Nick Drake, Thom Yorke, Niccolo Paganini and authors Wallace Stevens and James Joyce amongst his influences.